Understanding Reflexology: A Path to Well-Being

 Consistency Matters More Than Intensity

 Another key lesson is that regular, gentle support often produces better outcomes than occasional intense sessions.
+Clients who benefit most from reflexology tend to:

 Attend consistently